sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Problem Statement
+In my `Proposal` I mention that I will be using DeepA

 This project seeks to forecast number of people infected and number of caused by COVID-19 for a time duration of 14-days based on historical data from JHU.
 I will be using Amazon SageMaker DeepAR